drips-network/contracts-v1-periphery/README.md

-# Radicle Community Token Contracts
+# Radicle Drips
-The main repository for the Radicle community token.
+The main repository for Radicle Drips

 ## Getting started
-Radicle Community token uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
+Radicle Drips uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
 Please install the `dapp` client.
 Then, run the following command to install the dependencies:

 ```bash
 dapp update